About Section

 Web Accessibility Audit

-Accessibility Monitoring + POCC
+A11y Monitoring + WAA

-- Quarterly POCC w/Detailed Reports
+- Quarterly update POCC and/or SAR

-- LMS Integration For Canvas
+- LMS Integration For Canvas - optional

 - Support & Training